AlexZeDim/rainy/README.md

 # Rainy

-Rainy is a small discord bot, that handles only one problem, it renames every user on join event, removing from nickname all:
+Rainy was born as a small discord bot, that handles only one problem, it renames every user on join event, removing from nickname all:

- - special characters
- - spaces
- - diacritic symbols
- - numbers

-If username has been trimmed to empty space, then bot rename user to *Recruit*.

-Bot is named after `Rainon` and his [**Sanctum of Light**](https://discord.gg/yAhvHbM) discord community for paladin players in World of Warcraft.
+But as for now, it's an exclusive administrative bot for Warcraft-related discord communities.
+Bot is named after `Rainon` and his [**Sanctum of Light**](https://discord.com/invite/sanctumoflight) discord community for paladin players in World of Warcraft.
+But sometimes is may be known as `Janisse` in the name of l

 ## Permissions

-Rainy needs `rename user` permissions and the most top role above all others.
-It doesn't need admin or any other special permissions.
-But anyway, since the code is open-sourced you could give to the bot any permissions and it won't abuse it.
+Rainy needs `rename user` permission and the most top (literally) upper-bottom placed role above all others.
+It doesn't need an `administrator` title or any other special permissions.
+But anyway, since the code is open-sourced you could give to the bot any permissions and make sure that it won't abuse it.

 If bot doesn't rename the user, well, mainly because lack of permissions.